raygun101/MarkupKit/README.md

         </LMTableViewCell>
     </LMTableView>

 Multiple `strings` PIs may be specified in a single document.
 The values from all of the named string tables are merged into a single collection of localized string values available to the document.
-If the same value is defined by multiple tables (including the default, _Localizable.strings_), the most recently-defined value takes precedence.
+If the same value is defined by multiple tables (including the default, _Localizable.strings_), the most recently defined value takes precedence.

 ### Factory Methods
 Some UIKit classes can't be instantiated by simply invoking the `new` method on the type.
 For example, instances of `UIButton` are created by calling `buttonWithType:`, and `UITableView` instances are initialized with `initWithFrame:style:`.